-To be eligible to receive emergency aid, you must have met all of the qualifications:
+To be eligible to receive emergency aid, you must have met all of the qualifications below:

-Been enrolled at the University of West Alabama (UWA) in a degree or certificate program in the Spring 2020 semester.
+Be enrolled at The University of West Alabama (UWA) in a degree or certificate program in the Spring 2020 semester

-USDOE awarded UWA $1,192,293 in funding to be given directly to students.
-For the 2020 spring semester we had 1349 registered on-campus students and issued federal aid to 966.
-Out of our registered students for 2020 spring semester, 440 had zero EFC, 261 were also Pell eligible based on EFC higher than zero, and 265 other federal aid recipients.
+The U.S. Dept. of Ed. awarded UWA $1,192,293 in funding to be given directly to students.
+For the Spring Semester, 2020 we had 1349 registered on-campus students and issued federal aid to 966.
+Out of our registered students for the spring, 440 had zero EFC, 261 were also Pell eligible based on EFC higher than zero, and 265 other federal aid recipients.
 This represents the three tiers of categorized need used for distributing the HEERF monies.

 Example: Per Student Per Tier